DosennooB/astAV/README.md

 - [ffmpeg-python](https://github.com/kkroening/ffmpeg-python)

 The Windows application was compiled with [PyInstaller](https://pyinstaller.org/).
 The Linux variant was created with Flatpak.

 ## Documentation

 A manual as well as a guide for implementing other speech recognition frameworks and subtitle formats are planned.

+## Next Releas